-Language is the main tool for human cooperation.
+Language is the tool for human cooperation.
 Animals have languages too.
 Animals can communicate about the whereabouts of food or enemies.
-Only, human language can be used for many more things.
-Most notably, humans can gossip and exchange information about what other people are doing and thinking.
+Only, human language is used for many more things.
+Most notably, humans gossip and talk about what other people are doing and thinking.
 This gives them better information about other people in the group so that they can develop more sophisticated ways of cooperating.
 Apes like chimpanzees, baboons and gorillas all show interest in social information, but they have trouble gossiping because their languages don’t allow for that.1

 The truly unique feature of human language is not gossip, but its ability to transmit information about imaginary things.
 All forms of large-scale human cooperation, such as nation states, churches, cities and corporations, are rooted in fictions that exist only in the collective imagination of human beings.
 Myths, like the existence of gods, laws, corporations and nation states, gave humans the unprecedented ability to cooperate flexibly in very large numbers.
 For example, churches are based on common religious beliefs.
 Religious beliefs make it possible that Christians who never met before can do things together like going on a crusade or building a hospital.1

-What does this have to do with politics?
+So what does this have to do with politics?
 In democracies people can decide about what needs to be done and determine who should do what.
 Politics involves discussing collective imaginations such as laws, nation states, religions and ideologies to determine what course of action should be taken as well as gossip to determine who should do what, for instance who is going to be the leader of a political party or a nation.
-Many people nowadays believe that democracy is the best political system, even though democracy has some disadvantages.
+Many people nowadays believe that democracy is the best political system, even though democracy has disadvantages too.

 Politicians may not do what they promised their voters to do.
 There might be intense political struggle.
 And politics might result in poor decisions when voters don’t like the measures that need to be taken.
 In times of upheaval people might opt for someone who promises to take drastic action, for instance when the economy has collapsed or when insurgents and criminals wreak havoc.
 The most notorious example in history was the rise of Adolf Hitler.
 The suffering of the Germans during the Great Depression and the inability of politicians to relieving their plight helped Hitler to grab power.